JD Vance: Border Crisis Is Result of Corporate Donor Control

 LISTEN:

 “There are two things I’ve noticed about the immigration debate that has just really bothered me.
-The first is that it’s often driven by donors, primarily Democratic donors, but unfortunately, donors on the right as well who want deep labor,” Vance said:
+The first is that it’s often driven by donors, primarily Democratic donors, but unfortunately, donors on the right as well who want cheap labor,” Vance said:

 I’ve heard them talk about this when they don’t think anybody’s listening … they want cheap labor and they don’t care what consequences follow for their own country so that they can get that cheap labor.
 [Emphasis added]